Creditor notice

 ---|---|

-Creditor notice for capital reduction | Private limited companies, Public limited companies, European companies, savings banks, mutual insurance companies, state enterprises and limited partnerships |
+Creditor notice for capital reduction | Private limited companies, public limited companies, European companies, savings banks, mutual insurance companies, state enterprises and limited partnerships |

 Creditor notice for merger | Private limited companies, public limited companies, European companies, savings banks, state enterprises, housing cooperatives, house building cooperatives and mutual insurance companies |